tomroper09/RNN_auditory_cortex_modelling/README.md

 # auditory_cortex_modelling

-Includes my final report (which scored 82%)

-and matlab code
+Contents of the repo:
+REPORT.pdf - Final report of our project, scored 82%
+matlab_fig1.m - Sample matlab code with the RNN model, that repreoduces one of the figures in the report